 How to boost your borrowing capacity

-To boost your borrowing capacity, you can either increase your income or cut your expenses.
+To increase your borrowing capacity, you can either increase your income or cut your expenses.

 To increase your income, think about asking for a pay rise, investing money into assets such as shares, or making a regular income from dividends.
 It can also pay to find a lender who favours your type of income.
 For example, casual, contract, and full-time employment can be treated differently by different lenders.
 Ensure you're including all forms of income, such as rental income or dividend income, if applicable.
 Government benefits can be included as income by some (not all) lenders.